160 Packard Avenue, Medford, MA 02155

-Christine Bustany is a senior lecturer in international law at The Fletcher School at Tufts University, where she directs a newly established international law practicum and teaches law related courses.
-Bustany’s primary areas of legal expertise include: international law, human rights, and civil litigation.
+Christine Bustany is a senior lecturer in international law at The Fletcher School at Tufts University, where she directs the international law practicum and teaches law related courses.
+Bustany’s primary areas of legal expertise include: international law, human rights, comparative constitutional law, and civil litigation.
 She has experience as an advocate and researcher in the nongovernmental and intergovernmental organizations sector, working on international human rights and development issues, as well as a practicing attorney engaging in complex commercial litigation at the international law firm of O’Melveny and Meyers in New York.
 Bustany has served as a pro bono lawyer in a range of civil and political rights matters in US courts and international fora, including successfully representing petitioners before the United Nations Human Rights Committee.

 Bustany received a Bachelor of Arts degree in international relations from Brown University, and a Juris Doctorate from Fordham University School of Law.
 In addition, she studied political science and economics at the Institut D’Etudes Politiques de Paris (Sciences Po) in Paris, France, and was a Fulbright fellow in Cairo, Egypt.

 Bustany is an affiliated faculty member of the Fares Center For Eastern Mediterranean Studies.

 Bustany’s interests include issues related to human rights law, comparative constitutional law, minority rights, statelessness, global poverty, international law and the Global South, the Middle East, and clinical and experiential legal education.